 Once you reach the mouth of the Nam Talu cave, you put all of your gear into dry bags as the cave has a river running through it.
 Note: we do not go into this cave if it is raining.
 Before actually entering the cave, we will show you some big honey combs that are located very high up on a limestone cliff.

-The first half-hour worth of cave is very volumous.
+The first half of cave is very voluminous.
 The ceiling is high and there are no tight spots.
-You will see some incredible cave creatures such as spiders (not dangerous), crickets, whip scorpions (not dangerous), cave catfish, frogs and toads.
+You will see some incredible cave creatures such as spiders (not dangerous), crickets, whip scorpions (not dangerous as they're not venomous), cave catfish, frogs and toads.